Medicare is health insurance for:

-Before choosing to enroll in a Medicare Advantage plan ensure your primary care physician as well as any specialist you see, are in the plan’s network.
+Before choosing to enroll in a Medicare Advantage plan ensure your primary care physician, hospital as well as any specialist you see, are in the plan’s network.

 When Medicare covers a service or item, either you or your plan will generally have to pay any deductibles, coinsurance, or copayments.

 Unsure of the differences between a Medicare Supplement and a Medicare Advantage plan?
 Read my article here.

 Medicare can be confusing.
 I will provide you with the information you need to make an informed decision and help you find the plan that will fit your budget and that meets your unique needs.